scratchrealm/protocaas-old2/README.md

 In each project, files serve as either pointers to external data sources (e.g., DANDI assets) or as the output of specific processing jobs.
 These files are typically formatted in NWB (Neurodata Without Borders) format.
 To get started, you can use the DANDI import tool to seamlessly import data from DANDI repositories.
 Once imported, you can define processing jobs, such as spike sorting, that take these raw data files as input and generate new project files as output.
 Project files are immutable.

-## Files and jobs are tightly linked
+## Files and Jobs are Tightly Linked

 The full provenance history of each file is stored within a Protocaas project.
 Each generated file is associated with a unique job that generated it, and each job has links to its input and output files.
 If a file is deleted, then all jobs that link to that job (either as an input or an output) are also deleted.
 Similarly, if a job is deleted, then the linked files are also deleted.
 Thus, in a pipeline, deleting a single file can have a cascading effect in deleting files and jobs throughout the project.
 In this way, Protocaas files always have a full provenance record.